 Along is a free, web-based, digital reflection tool designed to make it easier for teachers to help each student feel seen and understood.
 The Services (defined below) enabled by Along have been developed to facilitate meaningful one-on-one relationships between teachers and students through research-informed resources and efficient communication (e.g., asynchronous text, video and/or other supported methods of communication).

-Along is a free learning tool for students and teachers, provided by Gradient Learning and with support from the Chan Zuckerberg Initiative.
+Along is a free learning tool for students and teachers, provided by Gradient Learning with support from the Chan Zuckerberg Initiative.
 Along is designed to help build strong relationships between teachers and their students, and to help students develop key life skills.

 Your privacy on Along is our priority.
-We don't make money from students and teachers using Along, nor do we allow ads to be placed on Along.
-We do not and will never sell or rent student and teacher personal information.
+We don’t make money from students and teachers using Along, nor do we allow ads to be placed on Along.
+We do not and will never sell or rent student or teacher personal information.

 For clarity, Along’s website [www.along.org] is subject to its own Website Privacy Notice.

 If you are a visitor to the Along website [www.along.org], we will collect certain information from you in order to provide our services such as our mailing list.
 This includes information you give us directly, such as your first and last name and information provided from your browser or device, like log data and cookies.